stanley1153/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that moves all files beginning with an uppercase letter
+script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.